mrworf/photoframe/README.md

   which can be adjusted using ddc over HDMI, including brightness and temperature.
   Existing branches do not adjust the screen brightness.
 - Support for TCS34727 color and lumen module e.g. https://www.ebay.com/itm/133600154256
-- Stretch Goal - to add an iCloud photo provider.

 # Photoframe